Sure Dividend

 The most important competitive advantage for AbbVie, and any other pharmaceutical company, is its patent portfolio.
 Pharmaceutical giants need to spend heavily to innovate new drugs and therapies when one of their blockbusters loses patent protection.

-Research and development expenses totaled more than $7 billion annually in recent years, not yet including AbbVie’s acquisitions of additional pipeline assets from other companies.
+AbbVie, like many of its peers, spends billions on R&D every year.
 Thanks to that heavy spending on new therapies, AbbVie is well-positioned in growth markets such as oncology and immunology.

 Even if AbbVie’s earnings were to decline slightly in a recession, the dividend should remain secure.
-AbbVie’s trailing dividend payout ratio is just 43%, after all.
+AbbVie’s dividend payout ratio is approximately 56% expected for 2024.

 Valuation & Expected Returns

-We thus view AbbVie as slightly overvalued.
-A compressing P/E multiple could decrease shareholder returns by approximately 1% per year over the next 5 years.
+As a result, we view AbbVie as slightly overvalued.
+A compressing P/E multiple could decrease shareholder returns by approximately 4.4% per year over the next 5 years.

 In addition, we expect annual earnings growth of 3% through the next five years.
-Lastly, the stock has a current dividend yield of 4.1%.
-In total, we expect annual returns of around 6% per year over the next five years, making AbbVie stock a hold.
+Lastly, the stock has a current dividend yield of 3.7%.

 Final Thoughts

-With expected returns of 6% per year going forward, including a 4.1% dividend yield, we believe AbbVie is a hold for long-term value investors and income investors.
+With expected returns below 3% per year going forward, even including the dividend yield, AbbVie stock is rated a sell right now.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: